MorganKryze/Emails-Signature-Generator-Website/README.md

 ## Getting Started

-The project does not need to be installed to be used as it is available [here](https://emails-signature-generator.vercel.app).
+The project has been deployed to vercel and all services are available [here](https://emails-signature-generator.vercel.app).

 ### Prerequisites